-The form will require both students and contributors to have an FSA ID.
+The form requires both students and contributors to have an FSA ID.

 - If you or your contributor have filed FAFSA before, you and your contributor(s) already have an FSA ID.

 - If not, you and/or your contributor(s) will need to create a StudentAid.gov account by following these steps.
+If you have a Social Security number (SSN), you must provide it when creating your account.
 The process of acquiring an FSA ID can take up to three days.

-The Expected Family Contribution (EFC) will be replaced with the Student Aid Index (SAI) to determine how much money a student is eligible for.
+The Expected Family Contribution (EFC) has been replaced with the Student Aid Index (SAI) to determine how much money a student is eligible for.
 This new formula has three changes: